 Built to withstand rugged desert weather, SentryPODS surveillance cameras are able to provide high-quality and dependable surveillance that is fit for any environment.
 And with items such as the SentryPODS Chariot, solar panels power up to two cameras.
 This means that with this model, a power outage is unlikely and inclement weather is a non-issue, so you can rest easy knowing that while other cameras may fail, your site is in good hands no matter the outside temperature.

 Con #3: Traditional security cameras can be hacked

 While all security cameras provide employers with the ability to constantly keep an eye on their workspaces, there is a very real threat of creative thieves who can hack into a site’s surveillance system and hijack their cameras’ live feeds.

 Pro #4: SentryPODS provides remote surveillance that’s backed by human intelligence

-One of the biggest advantages SentryPODS has is its partnership with Engineered Security, which affords customers with the peace of mind knowing that their sites are being monitored constantly during off-hours by a team of trained professionals who alert authorities in the event that crimes do take place – or if a camera’s live feed is suspiciously cut short for some reason.
+One of the biggest advantages SentryPODS has is its partnership with Engineered Security, which affords customers peace of mind knowing that their sites are being monitored constantly during off-hours by a team of trained professionals, who will alert authorities in the event that crimes do take place – or if a camera’s live feed is suspiciously cut short for some reason.

 For these and many more reasons, it’s clear to see why SentryPODS is changing the game and raising the bar for surveillance systems everywhere.